anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 EST has the option to include in the certification request the so-called tls-unique value {{RFC5929}} of the underlying TLS channel.
-This binding of the proof of identity of the TLS client, which is supposed to be the certificate requester, to the proof of posession for the private key is conceptually non-trivial and requires specific support by TLS implementations.
+This binding of the proof of identity of the TLS client, which is supposed to be the certificate requester, to the proof of possession for the private key is conceptually non-trivial and requires specific support by TLS implementations.

 The registrar terminates the security association with the pledge at TLS level